Based on the nature of their job, contact center agents are expected to have excellent communication skills. Additionally, agents are expected to be:

 Speech analytics in contact centers refers to the use of advanced technology and software to analyze and interpret the content and characteristics of spoken interactions between agents and customers.
 It involves the application of speech recognition, natural language processing, and machine learning techniques to transcribe, analyze, and derive actionable insights from call recordings of customer interactions.

 Speech analytics software processes audio data to convert it into searchable text transcripts.
-It then applies various algorithms and linguistic models to analyze the transcriptions and extract meaningful information.
+It then applies various algorithms and linguistic models to analyze the transcriptions and extract meaningful information from spoken words.
 Speech analytics tools can detect and measure factors such as speech patterns, keywords, sentiment, emotions, talk time, silence, and more.

 How Does Speech Analytics Software Help Contact Centers?